PogSmok/WinD/README.md

 Returns 0 on success.

-On failure, returns a non-zero Windows error code (retrievable with GetLastError()), indicating the cause of failure (e.g., invalid handle, out-of-range coordinates, or other API errors).
+On failure, returns a non-zero Windows error code, indicating the cause of failure.

 ### Notes